k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 ## Uninstall an extension

 To uninstall an extension, click on the **Uninstall** button that appears aside the extension.
-This will uninstall the extension and prompt you that a reload is required in order to refresh the list of extensions and their status.
+This will uninstall the extension and notify you that a reload is required in order to refresh the list of extensions and their status.
 Once clicked - the Web studio (the browser tab) will be reloaded.